 If you fail to read the information that comes with each nursery plant, you run the risk of planting incorrectly or making poor pairings that will never work well together in your garden.

-7. Guessing at the dimensions of your garden space: Before you ever buy a plant, you must measure your garden and create a workable plan.
+7. Guessing at the dimensions of your vegetable garden space: Before you ever buy a plant, you must measure your garden and create a workable plan.
 Keep a diagram so that you always know exactly how much space you have and what sort of plants you need to fill it.

 If you are just guessing at the size of your space and you don’t keep a clear chart of the plants you already have, you are sure to end up with a disorganized, cluttered, unsuccessful garden.